-off the receiver and discard.
+off the receiver and then discard it.
 This may require a bit of force.

 1. Remove the used dome by pulling it 2.
 Push the largest petal back, then press the tulip dome over the ribbed end of the receiver